Murdoch's UK arm in phone-hacking cover-up, ex-reporter says

 However, the lawyer for Andy Coulson, the paper's former editor and Prime Minister David Cameron's ex-media chief, suggested Evans had only implicated others people in a bid to make a deal with police to avoid prosecution.

-Coulson, editor until 2007 and Cameron's head of communications up to 2011, is on trial accused of conspiring to intercept voicemails and authorizing illegal payments to public officials, charges he denies.
+Coulson, editor until 2007 and Cameron's head of communications up to 2011, is on trial accused of conspiring to intercept voicemails and authorising illegal payments to public officials, charges he denies.

 He has denied any knowledge of hacking and says he could not be expected to know the source of every story in his paper.